oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channel/README.md

     Note that the `mem_channel` property and the `-Xsno-interleaving` flag have no impact on the emulator which is why we only have a single executable for this flow.
+2. Run the sample on the FPGA simulator device (the kernel executes on the CPU):
+     ```
+     ./mem_channel.fpga_sim         (Linux)
+     mem_channel.fpga_sim.exe    (Windows)
+     ```
+    Note that the `mem_channel` property and the `-Xsno-interleaving` flag have no impact on the simulator which is why we only have a single executable for this flow.

-2. Run the sample on the FPGA device (two executables should be generated):
+3. Run the sample on the FPGA device (two executables should be generated):
      ```
      ./mem_channel_interleaving.fpga         (Linux)
      ./mem_channel_no_interleaving.fpga      (Linux)
      mem_channel_interleaving.fpga.exe       (Windows)
      mem_channel_no_interleaving.fpga.exe    (Windows)
      ```

 ### Example of Output